-- They’re better able to keep arguments from getting out of hand.
+- Listeners are better able to keep arguments from getting out of hand.
 Listeners are better able to read people and can help prevent arguments and misunderstandings.
 They know what subjects and tones to avoid.

 - Listeners understand directions better.
-They are the ones taking notes while instructions are being explained when others are anticipating starting the task.
+They are the ones taking notes (mental or written) while instructions are being explained when others are anticipating starting the task.
 They are there to provide answers when the non-listeners have a question that was already answered.